janwilmake/forgithub/README.md

 - 2025-01-12 - created the initial version of forgithub.com
 - 2025-01-18 - improved layout
-- 2025-01-27 - added ogimage and added columns and favicons to website. fixed ci/cd
+- 2025-01-27 - added og:image and added columns and favicons to website. fixed ci/cd
+- 2025-03-14 - improved landingpage to have better clarity on what forgithub does.
+Also added several API tools.